KipCollo/ToolsCorn/DevOps/Containerization/Docker/Readme.md

 # Push a Docker image to a registry
 docker push in28min/hello-world-python:0.0.2.RELEASE

-# Change directory to the Node.js hello world project
-cd ../hello-world-nodejs/

-# Build a Docker image with a given tag
-docker build -t in28min/hello-world-nodejs:0.0.2.RELEASE .

 # Run a Docker container with a Node.js hello world application, mapped to port 5000
 docker container run -d -p 5000:5000 in28min/hello-world-nodejs:0.0.2.RELEASE